Cybergenik/hopper/README.md

 - <kbd>-T</kbd>: Path to instrumented target binary
 - <kbd>-M</kbd>: IP/address of Master, defaults to `localhost`
 - <kbd>-P</kbd>: Port of Master, defaults to `6969`
+- <kbd>--raw</kbd>: Should seed be fed directly in the run command, defaults to `false`.
+Hopper will put bytes in a file and feed that file to target.
 - <kbd>--args</kbd>: Args to use against target, ex: `--depth=1 @@`
 - <kbd>--env</kbd>: Env variables for target seperated by a `;`, ex:
   `ENV1=foo;ENV2=bar;`